solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Azure Portal

-While the Azure portal does not provide automation capabilities like the CLI or the REST API, it does support configurable dashboards and provides a strong introduction to monitoring metrics in MySQL.
+While the Azure Portal does not provide automation capabilities like the CLI or the REST API, it does support configurable dashboards and provides a strong introduction to monitoring metrics in MySQL.